 The cost is £30/£25/£20.
 Numbers are limited and to secure your place it’s essential to pay in advance.

-12th UK RESIDENTIAL SHAMANIC GATHERING
+presented at the 12th UK RESIDENTIAL SHAMANIC GATHERING

 Wednesday 5th to Sunday 9th September 2018

 The theme of this year’s gathering is ‘Embracing the Earth Medicine’